 A safety data sheet (SDS) must be provided with mixtures classified as hazardous and also at the recipient’s request when the mixture contains hazardous substances above certain concentration levels.

 When reclassifying a mixture, you need to update the safety data sheet to reflect the new CLP-compliant classification and labelling of your mixture.
 Is there a substantial change?
 You must provide the new version of the SDS to your customers.
-The changes also need to be summarised in the SDS.
+The changes must be outlined in the SDS, maintaining clarity and conciseness.

 Webinars and individual online training: